Statements by Deputy District Attorney Regarding Iranian-American Cases:

 Esfandiari and Tajbakhsh will have some writing to do!

-interview, Hassan Haddad, Security Deputy District Attorney of Tehran stated that investigations about Haleh Esfandiari and Kian Tajbakhsh cases has completed.
+In a recent interview, Hassan Haddad, Security Deputy District Attorney of Tehran stated that investigations about Haleh Esfandiari and Kian Tajbakhsh cases has completed.
 He added that these two will have some writing to do upon completion of which further decisions will be made about them.
 (For NYTimes story on this click here)

 Haddad did not elaborate on the meaning of “some writing” in a case where investigations are complete, and has provided no further comments or information.
 Review of some similar cases and reports by former political prisoners, intellectuals and writers named in previous security cases, however, clearly demonstrate that such “writings” are nothing new.
 Over the past several years, the District Attorney Office and security authorities have demanded prisoners of similar cases, authors, journalists, intellectuals, or researchers to write articles or a book including confessions they had submitted during their months of solitary confinement and imprisonment, as a condition for their release.